1. Scope and Acceptance.

 15.8 Supplier shall comply with the MKS Supplier Manual, if any, and policies set forth on www.mksinst.com/Suppliers including without limitation, the Supplier Code of Conduct (the "Code"), and such other policies and requirements that MKS communicates to Supplier.
 Without limiting the generality of the preceding sentence, in conducting its business, Supplier shall prohibit corruption and bribery, prohibit child labor, forced labor, slavery or human trafficking, ensure the health and safety of employees and the protection of the environment, and ensure compliance with all applicable laws, rules and regulations, including, without limitation those laws listed or referenced on MKS' Supplier Website, located at https://www.mksinst.com/suppliers/CodeOfConduct.aspx.
 If, at any time, MKS determines that Supplier is in violation of the Code, or any applicable laws, rules and regulations, MKS may cancel this PO upon written notice to Supplier, and MKS shall have no further obligations or liability to Supplier.

 15.9 Unless exempt, the Supplier and all of its affiliates and subcontractors shall abide by the requirements of 41 CFR §§ 60-1.4(a), 60-300.5(a) and 60-741.5(a).
 These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities, and prohibit discrimination against all individuals based on their race, color, religion, sex, sexual orientation, gender identification or national origin.
 Moreover, these regulations require that covered prime Suppliers and its affiliates and subcontractors take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, sexual orientation, gender identification, national origin, protected veteran status or disability.
 If applicable, the Supplier and its affiliates and subcontractors shall also abide by the requirements of 41 CFR § 61-300 regarding veterans' employment reports and 29 CFR Part 471, Appendix A to Subpart A regarding posting a notice of employee rights.
+Further, Supplier shall flow down these requirements to all of its sub-tier suppliers.

 16.1 Assignments.
 No right or obligation under this Agreement may be assigned by Supplier without the prior written consent of MKS.
 MKS may assign the rights or obligations of this Agreement in whole or part at any time.
 Supplier may not subcontract the work to be performed by it under any PO, the provision of Services, or the manufacture of any critical component of the Products to be delivered under any PO, without MKS' prior written approval.
 This Agreement shall apply to any permitted successors and assigns.